jdx/mise/README.md

 * Supply chain hardening - securing rtx is very important and this topic has had a lot of interest from the community.
 We plan to make several improvements on this front
 * Improved python development - better virtualenv integration, precompiled python binaries, and other areas are topics that frequently come up to improve
 * Improved plugin development - it's unclear what we'll do exactly but in general we want to make the experience of vending tools for asdf/rtx to be better and safer.
+* GUI/TUI - While we're all big CLI fans, it still would be great to better visualize what tools are available, what your configuration is, and other things via some kind of UI.

+### Anti-goals

+* Dependency management - rtx expects you to have system dependencies (like openssl or readline) already setup and configured.
+This makes it different than tools like nix which manage all dependencies for you.
+While this seems like an obvious downside, it actually ends up making rtx far easier to use than nix.
+That said, we would like to make managing system dependencies easier where we can but this is likely going to be simply via better docs and error messages.
+* DevOps tooling - rtx is designed with local development in mind.
+While there are certainly many devs using it for production/server roles which we support and encourage, that will never be the our focus on the roadmap.
+Building a better ansible/terraform/kubernetes just isn't the goal.
+* Remote task caching - turbopack, moonrepo, and many others are trying to solve this (major) problem. rtx's task runner will likely always just be a simple convenience around executing scripts.
+* Windows support - I don't have a Windows machine and I think asdf/rtx's focus on Unix tools will make supporting (non-WSL) Windows challenging if not impossible.
+Unless someone else wants to take on the challenge of building a Windows port I would not expect to see it happen.

 ## FAQs